 - whipped cream

-- Add all ingredients to blender (ice cream first) and blend until smooth.
+- Blend until smooth.
 Top with whipped cream and another Andes mint.

 I created this recipe to be one serving, it’s easily scalable, so it can be a quick treat for yourself or a quick treat for you and anyone else! this homemade shamrock shake doesn’t save well, so take that into account when making one!